enrell/alpine-wifi-bridge/README.md

 ## **Disclaimer**

-This script is designed for personal use and may require adjustments for specific system configurations.
+- This script is designed for my personal use and may require adjustments for specific system configurations.
 Use at your own risk.
+- The goal of the scripts is to automate sharing the internet from a notebook running Alpine Linux, completely loaded into RAM (no disk), to a computer via wired connection.
+- Here’s my use case: the router is in the living room and my PC is in the bedroom.
+The router is modern enough to provide the full speed of my internet plan even over Wi-Fi, with almost zero latency and fluctuation.
+I didn’t want to run a cable from the living room to the bedroom because it would be too much work.
+So I thought, "Why not load a minimal system (Alpine Linux) onto a laptop that I no longer use via PXE and share the Wi-Fi connection with the PC?"
+And that’s exactly what I did.
+Don't judge me, my old notebook consumes less energy than my router.

 ## **Features**
 - Connects the system to a Wi-Fi network using `wpa_supplicant`.